 My father always completes all of his work he has never been written up.
 Lately he has been having back and hip problems and yes he has slowed down from when he was 20 but he completes every task asked of him.
 And today HR contacted him and said that he had to get a note from a doctor today to be...
 Read more »

 In general, yes.
 North Carolina is an employment-at-will state where an employee can be fired at any time for good, bad or no reason at all.
 If he is not performing upto the employer's expectations, then he can be fired and that would be considered a "good" reason.
-However, if he is not performing...Read more »
+However, if he is...Read more »

 However, there is no law against an employer, supervisor or co-worker berating, screaming or disrespecting you in this state.
 This type of conduct may be unlawful if it is directed to you on the basis of race, color, sex, national origin,...Read more »